 Drain off most of the fat from the pot.
 Add the garlic and onion, cook until golden brown.
 Add the green pepper and cook for two minutes until tender.
 Stir in the tomato paste and cook for 1 minute.

 Remove the meat from the sauce and set aside.
 The chops are great reheated with a bit of the sauce.
+If you used fresh tomatoes, puree the sauce at this stage with a hand blender for a smooth consistency.
 Makes about 8 cups.

 I keep salt pork and chicken fat in the freezer to use for flavoring if I do not have pork chops on hand.
 My Mother would also add chicken legs or wings to the sauce if she had that on hand.